rieske/event-sourced-account-go/README.md

 Normally, I would hook the remaining tests to the build, however since integration and end to end tests depend on docker daemon, I wanted to avoid broken builds on machines that might not have it set up.

-Next level are the integration tests that use MySql backed event store.
+Next level are the integration tests that use both Postgres and Mysql backed event store implementations.
 Tagged with `integration`.

 Finally, a couple of end to end tests that focus mainly on sanity testing consistency in a distributed environment.
 Tagged with `e2e`.